With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 - Only those who must view the property should go

-- Agents can accompany clients when viewing a property
+- Agents are expected to accompany clients when viewing a property

 - Avoid touching surfaces